lawlessdylan/ADJS-CA1/README.md

 To run the application:

-  1. Download Zip
+  1. Download Project
   2. Extract Files
   3. cd to folder in cmd prompt
   4. run npm install
   5. run npm start